 My goal today is to convince you to try this recipe.
-Because this homemade Italian bread is so easy, crusty and delicious.
+Because this Italian bread is so easy, crusty and delicious.
 I don’t want you to miss out!

 There’s nothing like the sense of accomplishment that comes from baking your own bread.